RyanMetin/slush-angular2/README.md

 slush-angular2
 ==============

-A slush generator for Angular 2 Alpha Preview, using the angular/quickstart repository.
+Slush generator for Angular 2 Alpha Preview, using the angular/quickstart repository.

 ## Installation